SUBJECT: District Records Management

 - Records Classification

 - All Jordan District records created after July 1, 1992, shall be classified as either public, private, controlled, protected, or exempt.

-- The Director of Planning and Student Services shall inform the State Archives no later than July 1 each year of the classification of any new record series created during the previous 12 months.
+- The administrator of Planning and Student Services shall inform the State Archives no later than July 1 each year of the classification of any new record series created during the previous 12 months.

 - Public Records